What’s good in Singapore's Civic District? Get acquainted with our guide.

 Guide to the Civic District in Singapore: Things to do, see and shop

-Home to the largest public collection of local and Southeast Asian art in the world, it’s no surprise that the National Gallery of Singapore is a national treasure.
-Step into the breathtaking building, explore the interior and its state-of-the-art facilities.
-Then, rest your legs at one of the F&B establishments including rooftop bar Smoke & Mirrors.
+Home to the largest public collection of local and Southeast Asian art in the world, it’s no surprise that our National Gallery is a national treasure.
+Step into the breathtaking building to explore the interior and its state-of-the-art facilities.
+When you’re done, rest your legs at one of the F&B establishments including rooftop bar Smoke & Mirrors and Cantonese restaurant Yan.

 National Gallery Singapore, 1 St. Andrew’s Road, Singapore 178957